-- When speaking about past experience, be sure to discuss in a constructive manner.
+- When speaking about past experiences, be sure to discuss in a constructive manner.
 For instance, stating that a group project was "challenging" is better than saying it was "horrible."
 Complaining about prior jobs, employers, classmates, professors, etc. can convey a poor attitude.
 If you talk excessively about negative experiences, the employer may question your role in these problems and whether you will create similar issues in their workplace.

 - Employers sometimes ask questions deliberately designed to elicit a negative response ("Tell me about a time when you had a conflict with someone," "Describe your worst job," "What is your greatest weakness?").
 In these situations, you must be honest and answer the question, but do not emphasize the negative.
 Instead, briefly describe the problem, then focus on how you resolved the situation.
 This will showcase your problem solving skills and your ability to resolve conflict.

 - While you are interviewing and, eventually, working on co-op, you will encounter new people and situations, which may cause questions to arise.
 Always remember that your Steinbright partner is available to assist you.
 In addition, the content and resources available on our On the Job page have been developed for you.

 Some Drexel co-op students have special circumstances that they will need to inform employers of during their job interviews.
 For instance, athletes, ROTC members, and Residential Advisors may have already standing commitments that will infringe upon their time at work.
 Students in this situation should bring their schedules with them to their interviews to inform potential employers of these conflicts.
 Consult with a Steinbright staff member if you are unsure how to proceed in this situation.